 It’s rated at 66.4 CFM, and Corsair recommends at least 3cm of clearance between the fan and anything else inside your case to ensure the best possible airflow.

 The fan features LED lighting, and a variety of colors to choose from, including red, blue, white, and purple.
 The fan’s blades are translucent and frosted, which creates a cool effect when the LEDs are turned on and the fan is spinning.

-The AF140 is an ultra-thin, powerful, good looking and cheap 140mm case fan.
+The AF140 is an ultra-thin, powerful, good-looking and cheap 140mm case fan.
 It’s a yes from me!

-3. The Corsair ML140 Pro LED case fan has custom LEDs mounted to the center harness of the fan that give off extremely vibrant colors.
+3. The Corsair ML140 Pro LED case fan has custom LEDs mounted to the center harness of the fan that gives off extremely vibrant colors.
 You can choose from white, blue or red LEDs.